rancher/rke2/docs/install/airgap.md

 ### RKE2 Install.sh Script Install

-You may use the `install.sh script` and define the `INSTALL_RKE2_ARTIFACT_PATH` to reduce steps and create the systemd service file.
+`install.sh` may be used in an offline mode by setting the `INSTALL_RKE2_ARTIFACT_PATH` variable to a path containing pre-downloaded artifacts.
+This will run though a normal install, including creating systemd units.

 1. Download the install script, rke2, rke2-images, and sha256sum archives from the release into a directory, as in the example below: